-Americans United for Separation of Church and State is accepting applications to join our legal team for a two-year Constitutional Litigation Fellowship starting in September 2019.
+Americans United for Separation of Church and State—the nation’s leading church-state advocacy organization—is accepting applications to join our eight-lawyer legal team for a two-year Constitutional Litigation Fellowship starting in September 2020.
 We have a diverse litigation and amicus curiae practice addressing a wide variety of constitutional questions.
-We defend women’s, LGBTQ, and other civil rights against religion-based discrimination and deprivation.
-We challenge religious activities in the public schools, public financing of religious institutions, and government-sponsored prayers and religious displays.
+We defend the civil rights of women, LGBTQ people, religious minorities and others against religion-based discrimination and deprivation.
+We challenge religious activities in public schools, public financing of religious institutions, and government-sponsored prayers and religious displays.

 How to apply: Please email a cover letter, resume, law-school transcript, writing sample, and the names of three references to email@example.com.
 The writing sample should be your own work and should not be substantially edited by anyone else.

 Deadline: Open until filled.
-Candidates are encouraged to apply by November 1, 2018.
+Candidates are encouraged to apply by Nov.
+1, 2019.